privisi/Java-Eclipse-Teaching/README.md

 **Make sure you are using the MVC approach**

-Again, Check this out (https://github.com/privisi/Java-Eclipse-Teaching-Appendix) Make [this (click here)](http://www.java2s.com/Code/JavaImages/ScrollBarColorSelect.PNG)
+Again, Check this out for a simple MVC exampme --> (https://github.com/privisi/Java-Eclipse-Teaching-Appendix)

+Make [this (click here)](http://www.java2s.com/Code/JavaImages/ScrollBarColorSelect.PNG)

 **------------Try do bonus challenge ------------**<br/>